 LucidChart is a one-stop platform for creating top-notch diagrams, flowcharts, wireframes, and more.
-Featuring an ever-growing library of templates and customizable tools, the software has become a favorite for many who want a super handy visual workspace for data visualization, diagramming, and effective collaboration.
+Featuring a large library of templates and tools, the software has become a favorite for many.
 That said, the software doesn’t excel in every aspect.
-For instance, it doesn’t work seamlessly with Microsoft apps and often feels too slow on the web.
+For instance, it doesn’t work seamlessly with Microsoft apps, and often feels too slow on the web.
 Besides, LucidChart’s freemium variant is very limited.
-As for the premium one, it comes at $11.95/month ($9.95/month if billed quarterly) which makes it one of the most expensive online diagram software.
-If you have decided to look beyond this visual workspace due to these downsides, this roundup of the best LucidChart alternatives of 2019 is for you.
+As for the premium one, it comes at $7.95/month (individual) which makes it one of the expensive online diagram software.
+If you have decided to look beyond this visual workspace due to these downsides, this roundup of the 12 best LucidChart alternatives of 2020 is for you.

 Best LucidChart Alternatives You Should Try